 These inhibitory and pro-apoptotic effects mean ginger is unlikely to stimulate your locks into a growing frenzy.
 If you’re looking to increase hair length or combat baldness, relying on this spicy root could disappoint.

 Focusing on proven treatments like minoxidil might offer more hope for those seeking luscious strands.
-While antioxidants in ginger protect against aging in existing hair fibers, they do not encourage new growth.
+While antioxidants in ginger protect against aging in existing hair fibers, they do not reliably encourage new growth.

 The Potential Damages of Ginger to Hair